liamirpy/RAX-NET_ISCHEMIC_STROKE_SEGMENTATION/README.md

-# XEPTION RESIDUAL ATTENTION UNET
+# RESIDUAL ATTENTION XEPTION NETWROK

 We developed a new model for Brain Stroke Lesion Segmentation (ATLAS 2.0)